 Edit Linked Reports in SSRS

-From the below screenshot you can see that, it is throwing an error because we can’t edit the linked reports.
+From the below screenshot, you can see it is throwing an error because we can’t edit the linked reports.

-NOTE: Whatever changes you made in the Original report (i.e., SSRS Dashboard in this case) will automatically reflected in the Linked report in SSRS.
+NOTE: Whatever changes you made in the Original report (i.e., SSRS Dashboard in this case) will automatically reflect in the Linked report in SSRS.